Last updated February 7, 2026

 “Eventually, people begin to remember what it feels like to be in a restful state even when things are challenging and they can access that feeling at will.”

 The Art of Resting retreat is ideal for anyone experiencing burnout or recovering from grief or a traumatic experience.
-It’s also great for new moms who are trying to get back into their regular sleeping habits.
+It’s also great for new moms trying to get back into their regular sleeping habits.

 About Vacayou